origamitower/folktale/docs/source/en/core/adt/data.md

     are another example.

   - **Unions** represent one of out of many concepts, at any given time.
-JS doesn't have many data structure that captures the idea of an union, but there are many cases where this happens in a
+JS doesn't have many data structures that capture the idea of a union, but there are many cases where this happens in a
     codebase:

       - Reading a file may either give you the data in that